 Ferret health and welfare

-- Neutering unless you intend to breed from them.
-Ask your vet about the best option for your ferrets.
-More information: Neutering and contraception methods for ferrets (PDF 135 KB).
+Once you've got your new ferrets, it's best to have them neutered unless you intend to breed from them.
+Ask your vet about the best neutering and contraception methods for your ferrets.

-- To be treated only with medicines that have been recommended for them by a vet.
-Medicines for other animals can be very dangerous to ferrets.
+If their eating or drinking habits change, ask your vet for advice straight away, as it could be a sign that something's wrong.
+You should only ever treat your ferrets with medicines that have been recommended for them by a vet.
+Prescribed medicines for other animals can be very dangerous to ferrets.

 - Check your ferrets every day for signs of illness or injury.
 Stressed ferrets are more likely to become ill.

 - Ensure their nails aren't getting too long